Coaching and Lessons

 Riley was brought into riding through the Canadian Pony Club when she was nine.
 This is when she started to learn valuable horsemanship and stable management skills.
 Later on she started competing on the A Circuit in the medal classes, hunters and jumpers.
 She completed her full NCCP Instructor Certification with the jump module in the summer of 2019.

-Canadian Pony Club Certified instructor Shalom Leger
+Canadian Pony Club Certified Instructor

 You can ask to see coaching certificates at any time when you're at Kings Meadow.